Miningflo/SGP4/Documentation/SGP4.md

 α"<sub>0</sub> | ![equation](Formulas/alphad20.png)

 #### When the `sgp4(time)`-method is called:
-*Here wel calculate the rest of the algorithm with the desired time parameter*
+*Here we calculate the rest of the algorithm with the desired time parameter*

 #### Sources:
 * [SPACETRACK REPORT NO. 3](http://celestrak.com/NORAD/documentation/spacetrk.pdf) *Retrieved 6 May 2020*